ACER continued

 ACER japonicum 'Vitifolium'

-One of the best Maples for autumn colour, it gives stunning displays of reds oranges and yellows.
+One of the classic maples for autumn colour, it gives stunning displays of reds oranges and yellows.
 The leaves are some of the largest too, so the effect is very dramatic.
-It grows slowly to become a small broad headed tree.
+It grows slowly, with quite chunky, twiggy growth, to become a small broad headed tree.

 Back to Previous Page